Learn API Testing - Complete Tutorial with Video

 1. Review and Understanding of API Specifications

 Begin by thoroughly reviewing the API documentation and specifications.
-This step ensures that testers have a clear understanding of what the API is designed to do, its endpoints, input parameters, and expected output.
+This step ensures that testers clearly understand what the API is designed to do, its endpoints, input parameters, and expected output.

 2. Categorize Entities Based on Flow